Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Introduction

 The most immediate and unconventional challenge is that the identification of suicide attempts from medical claims data carries substantial uncertainty.
-The prevailing rules for identifying suicide attempts are based on ICD-9/ICD-10 (International Classification of Diseases, 9th/10th Revision) diagnostic codes.
-These include codes that directly record suicidal attempt (e.g., ICD-9 E950--E958/ICD-10 X71--X83: suicide and self-inflicted injury) and some combinations of codes that are indicative of suicidal behaviors~\citep{patrick2010pds,chen2017jah}.
+The prevailing rules for identifying suicide attempts are based on ICD-9/ICD-10 (International Classification of Diseases, 9th/10th Revision) diagnosis codes.
+These include codes that directly record suicidal attempt (e.g., ICD-9 E950--E958/ICD-10 X71--X83: suicide and self-inflicted injury) and some combinations of codes that are indicative of suicidal behaviors~\citep{patrick2010pds,chen2017jah,DoshiChen2020}.
 While a majority of the attempts identified by these rules can be safely considered as factual, there are also ``suspected'' attempts that hold some unignorable uncertainty.
 In particular, about 19\% of the attempts in the data we examined were identified through the ICD-9 E980--E988 codes (or their ICD-10 equivalences), meaning external causes of injury and poisoning with undermined intent, be it accidentally or purposely inflicted.
-Most existing research either included these events without taking account of their uncertainty or simply removed them altogether \citep{Barak2017,walsh2018jcpp}.
+Most existing research either included these events without taking account of their uncertainty or simply removed them altogether \citep{Barak2017,walsh2018jcpp,Su2020TransPsy}.
 Both approaches may lead to substantial bias and/or information loss, especially when modeling a rare event like suicide attempts.
-In fact, the uncertainty in the identification of medical conditions from diagnostic codes in claims data is quite common \citep{strom2001}, and it can be caused by various reasons including intrinsic diagnostic uncertainty, coding errors, difference in physician practice, inaccuracy in patient reporting, among others \citep{Bhise2018,Bell2020}.
+In fact, the uncertainty in the identification of medical conditions from diagnosis codes in claims data is quite common \citep{strom2001}, and it can be caused by various reasons including intrinsic diagnosis uncertainty, coding errors, difference in physician practice, inaccuracy in patient reporting, among others \citep{Bhise2018,Bell2020}.
+Therefore, to better understand suicide risk and improve its predictive modeling, there is a strong rationale for determining which events identified by the E98 codes are actual suicide attempts.